-It costs the NYC Dept. of Corrections $209,000 annually per detainee at Rikers Island.
+In real dollars, it costs the NYC Dept. of Corrections $209,500 annually per detainee at Rikers Island.
 Yet, the NYC dept. of Education spends only $21,400 annually per student.
-That’s a 9 to 1 ratio that privileges the criminalization of an entire generation over helping prepare the world for them and easing their transition to adulthood, employment and citizenship.
+That’s a 9 to 1 ratio that privileges the criminalization of an entire generation over education.

 Prison Reform is Not Enough

 Initiatives aimed at reducing the number of misdemeanor arrests, disrupting the school-to-prison pipeline and revamping the bail system are all welcome harbingers of progressive change.
 I would add that public investment in schools, jobs, and well-thought-out social programs that actually help to rebuild communities torn apart by mass incarceration, are also urgently needed.

 Reforms are great but, just as ending legal slavery did not equate to Black freedom, ending mass incarceration is not the same as removing the shackles of economic, social and political marginalization of Black and Brown people.
 Real reform means dismantling the power structures that exist in our society along with all of the rigged systems designed keep people of color under an oppressive yoke.

 Mass incarceration is just a way of keeping people of color under social control and to discriminate against the poor, immigrants, the addicted, the mentally ill and the gender non-conforming… Vivian Nixon | Exec.
 Dir., Community & College Fellowship